These are the World Central Kitchen aid workers killed by Israeli airstrike in Gaza

 The family of James Kirby, who was 47, said in a statement issued by the U.K. government that they were "incredibly proud" of his work, which included military tours in Bosnia and Afghanistan, and that he would be remembered as a hero.

-But some family members have told British media Prime Minister Netanyahu's response — "There was a tragic case of our forces unintentionally hitting innocent people in the Gaza Strip.
-This happens in war" — angered them.
+But some family members have told British media Prime Minister Benjamin Netanyahu's response — "There was a tragic case of our forces unintentionally hitting innocent people in the Gaza Strip.
+This happens in war." — angered them.

 "They are not soldiers, they are there to help and feed people.
 Making them a target is unacceptable.
 Their response for us as a family wasn't nice to listen to," Adam McGuire, Kirby's cousin, told the BBC.